-- NEW: Technical Support Information - NSILT methodology. - NEW: Wastewater Facilities. - List of facilities with reclaimed water that are causing or contributing to nutrient impairments. - NEW: Golf Course Nutrient Management Plans. - Updated: Agricultural Enrollment and Reductions (provided by DACS). - NEW: Private Wastewater Treatment Facilities Allocated Reductions. - NEW: Private Golf Course Allocated Reductions.
+- NEW: Technical Support Information - NSILT methodology. - NEW: Wastewater Facilities. - List of facilities with reclaimed water that are causing or contributing to nutrient impairments. - NEW: Golf Course Nutrient Management Plans. - Updated: Agricultural Enrollment and Reductions (provided by DACS). - NEW: Private Wastewater Treatment Facilities and Private Golf Courses with Allocations.